Creating a Successful Outsourcing Partnership

 • Confidentiality

 Outsource agents must be able to maintain confidentiality on the designs and nature of projects of all their customers.
-As the cost of innovation can be quite expensive, outsource partnerships have to be founded on trust and respect of data integrity, autonomy and security.
-Ideas and innovations of each customer must remain privy to only those on the manufacturing team and on no occasions should prototypes or design iterations be leaked to competitors or the general public
+Since the cost of innovation can be quite high, companies must base outsourcing partnerships on trust and respect for data integrity, autonomy, and security.
+The manufacturing team should keep the ideas and innovations of each customer confidential, ensuring that prototypes or design iterations are never leaked to competitors or the general public.

 • Supply chain and logistics